wh-alice/mig_visualstudio/vs/misc/how-to--respond-to-changes-in-a-uml-model.md

 ---
-title: "How to: Respond to Changes in a UML Model" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Respond to Changes in a UML Model | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"